ZhouMengjie/2-5DMap-Dataset/README.md

 |   |   |   |––manhattan.osm_roads_primary.pcd
 |   |   |––manhattanU.csv
 ```
-- Due to the connectivity of regions (such as water), the actual downloaded 2.5D model will be much larger than the required area.
-- Therefore, we first cut the original data based on the bounding box, and saved them in \manhattan_cropped\.
+- Since regions like bodies of water are interconnected, the actual downloaded 2.5D model will be much larger than the required area.
+To address this issue, we first cut the original data based on the bounding box and saved the cropped data in \manhattan_cropped.
-- The [barycentric coordinate](https://chrischoy.github.io/research/barycentric-coordinate-for-mesh-sampling/ "barycentric coordinate") is used to achieve       the uniform sampling.
+- We use [barycentric coordinate](https://chrischoy.github.io/research/barycentric-coordinate-for-mesh-sampling/ "barycentric coordinate") to achieve uniform sampling of the mesh.
-- The semantic label of each point is saved in .csv file.
+- The semantic label of each point is saved in a .csv file.
-- Please refer to the "color_map.yaml" for each category's name, label and encoded color.
+- Refer to "color_map.yaml" for each category's name, label, and encoded color.

-Step 4.
-Merge point clouds of each semantic category into a completed point cloud representing the whole area
+##### Step 4.
+Merge the point clouds of each semantic category into a single point cloud representing the entire area.
 ```
 python pcd_merge.py --dataroot 'datasets' --city 'manhattan'
 ```
-- The data will be stored following this directory structure: \datasets\manhattan\manhattanU.pcd or manhattanU.npy.
+- The resulting data will be stored following this directory structure: \datasets\manhattan\manhattanU.pcd or manhattanU.npy.
-- The .pcd file contains the coordinate and color of each point, while .npy file only contains the coordinate information.
+- The .pcd file contains the coordinates and colors of each point, while the .npy file only contains the coordinate information.

-Step 5.
-Generate map subsets for training, validation and testing with multiprocessing
+##### Step 5.
+Generate map subsets for training, validation, and testing using multiprocessing.
 ```
 python lat2xy.py --dataroot 'datasets' --area 'unionsquare5kU'
 python merge_csv.py
 python map_dataset_mp.py --dataroot 'datasets' --area 'unionsquare5kU' --radius 114 --num_threads 16
 ```
-- First, the center [lat,lon] of each local region provided in .csv files should be converted to [x,y].
+- First, for each of the five areas named 'hudsonriver5kU', 'wallstreet5kU', 'unionsquare5kU', 'trainstreetlearnU', and 'cmu5kU', you need to convert the center (lat, lon) of each local region provided in the .csv files to (x, y) coordinates.
+The .csv files for 'trainstreetlearnU' and 'cmu5kU' are combined for the purpose of training.
-- There are five areas named as 'hudsonriver5kU', 'wallstreet5kU', 'unionsquare5kU', 'trainstreetlearnU' and 'cmu5kU'.
-- The .csv files of 'trainstreetlearnU' and 'cmu5kU' are merged for training.
-- The radius is defined as original_radius * sqrt(2), which can ensure that there is no loss of information after rotating the magnified area and restoring it to its original size.
+- Then, the local region is cropped from the whole area point cloud using the radius centered at (x, y).
+The radius is defined as original_radius * sqrt(2), which can ensure that there is no loss of information after rotating the magnified area and restoring it to its original size.

-Finally, all the data will be stored following this directory structure:
+Finally, the data will be stored in the following directory structure:
 ```
 |–– datasets
 |   |––csv